 - What if there is a ransomware demand?

-- What if there is another situation where everyone must work from home?
+- What if there is a situation where remote or in-person operations are interrupted?